-ln RSD thousand Opening balance as of

-31 December 31 December 1 January
+In 31 December RSD thousand 31 December

-2018 2017 Adjustment 2018
+2019 2018

 Provision for credit risk- weighted off-balance

-sheet items (a) Provision for retirement 1,536 13,888 (11,643) 2,245
+sheet items (a) Provision for retirement 1,199 1,536

-benefits (b) 4,743 3,211 - -
+benefits (b) 9,283 4,743

-Provision for litigation (c) 8,347 479 -
+Provision for litigation (c) 6,899 8,347

-Balance as of 14,626 17,578 (11,643) 2,245
+Balance as of 17,381 14,626

-(a) According to the Bank's internal policy, the provision for commitments and other credit risk-weighted off-balance sheet items (guarantees, acceptances, undrawn credit facilities etc.) is established when it is probable that an outflow of resources will be required to settle the obligation arising from the Bank's commitment, and when the objective evidence of such probability exists.
+a) According to the Bank's internal policy, the provision for commitments and other credit risk-weighted off-balance sheet items (guarantees, acceptances, undrawn credit facilities etc.) is established when it is probable that an outflow of resources will be required to settle the obligation arising from the Bank's commitment, and when the objective evidence of such probability exists.